brianhie/evolocity/README.md

 ```
 ESM-1b and TAPE need to be installed separately as described in [https://github.com/facebookresearch/esm](https://github.com/facebookresearch/esm) and [https://github.com/songlab-cal/tape](https://github.com/songlab-cal/tape), respectively (PyTorch may need to be reupdated after TAPE installation).

-Our experiments were run with Python version 3.7 on Ubuntu 20.04.

 ### Evolocity analysis

 Our main evolocity analyses can be reproduced using the command
 ```bash
 bash bin/main.sh
 ```
 which will create new log files and figures in a new `figures/` directory.
+Analyses should fit within 16 GB of CPU RAM and 8 GB of GPU RAM, and should finish within a few hours.

 ### Scripts for other analyses